okblockchainlab/devdocs/docs/getting-start/join-okchain-testnet.md

 - [Join the mainnet](./join-okchain-mainnet.md)
 - [Deploy a validator](../validators/validators-guide-cli.md)

-The only difference is the SDK version and genesis file.
-See the [testnet repo](https://github.com/cosmos/testnets) for information on testnets, including the correct version of the OKChain-SDK to use and details about the genesis file.
+The only difference is the OKChain version and genesis file.
+See the [testnet repo](https://github.com/okex/testnets) for information on testnets, including the correct version of the OKChain to use and details about the genesis file.

 ## Upgrading Your Node